Hear AI for your business |

 Help Genie is a voice AI platform.
 You upload your knowledge base, customize your genie’s voice and personality, and go live across web, phone, and QR channels.
 No developers required.
 Three steps, one afternoon.

 A DIY Twilio bot means assembling a production voice agent from primitives.
-Twilio handles telephony (inbound/outbound call routing, phone number provisioning).
-You add an automatic speech recognition (ASR) layer, connect a large language model (LLM) for response generation, wire up text-to-speech (TTS) for audio output, build a retrieval pipeline for your knowledge base, handle lead capture storage, and connect your analytics layer.
-Then you test it until it doesn’t break on a real call.
+Twilio handles telephony: inbound and outbound call routing and phone number provisioning.
+On top of that you add an automatic speech recognition (ASR) layer, connect a large language model (LLM) for responses, wire up text-to-speech (TTS) for audio, build a retrieval pipeline for your knowledge base, handle lead capture storage, and connect an analytics layer.
+Then you test it until it stops breaking on real calls.

 Both approaches can produce a working voice agent.
 The differences show up in when, how much, and what happens next.